yichen-w/hello-world/README.md

 Collecting new ideas

 Hi there!
 My name is Yichen Wang.
-I'm a data analyst at Oliver Wyman (NERA).
+I'm a data scientist from San Francisco Bay Area.